Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Quantum transport and tight-binding analysis

 For device modeling, we neglect the orbital effects of the magnetic field and consider transport in the Landauer limit of the NEGF quantum transport formalism \footnote{See \cite{camsari_nonequilibrium_2023}; $G^R_{k_{||}} = (E+i\eta - H_{k_{||}} - \Sigma_{R,k_{||}} - \Sigma_{L,k_{||}})^{-1}; \Gamma_i = i(\Sigma_i - \Sigma_i^\dagger); T = tr(\Gamma_L G^R \Gamma_R G^A); G^A = (G^R)^\dagger$}.
-With a minimal carrier lifetime broadening of $\eta = 10^{-4}$ eV, in Fig.~\ref{fig:tmaps} (a) we show that device conductance can be modulated by orders of magnitude via the injection of DWs into the active region of the device, and that this effect persists for both magnetization patterns, with both MWSM and simple metal electrodes.
-In Fig.~\ref{fig:tmaps} (b), we sweep the broadening parameter $\eta$ , corresponding to a phenomenological inelastic momentum-preserving scattering self-energy \cite{gilbert_TI_interconnects_2017}, and show that it 1) smooths out conductivity vs. $x_0$ and 2) forms stairsteps in conductance with to the number of DWs in the active region of the device--as one might expect with an increasing number of helicity-mismatch carrier reflections.
-This form of nonvolatile, texture-dependent conductivity is desirable for use in emerging analog memory devices~\cite{leonard_synapses_2022}.
+With a minimal carrier lifetime broadening of $\eta = 10^{-4}$ eV, in Fig.~\ref{fig:conductances} (a) we show that device conductance can be modulated by orders of magnitude via the injection of DWs into the active region of the device, and that this effect persists for both magnetization patterns, with both MWSM and simple metal electrodes.
+In Fig.~\ref{fig:conductances} (b), for a system with MWSM electrodes we sweep the broadening parameter $\eta $, corresponding to a phenomenological inelastic momentum-preserving scattering self-energy \cite{gilbert_TI_interconnects_2017}, and show that it 1) smooths out conductivity vs. $x_0$ and 2) forms stairsteps in conductance with respect to the number of DWs in the active region of the device--as one might expect with an increasing number of spin-dependent tunneling barriers.
+A similar behavior is observed for the Bloch wall case.